 This data powered the app and the accompanying online experience with massive success.
 The engagement was huge.
 According to Martin, they were able to “make a meal out of snacks” with people spending “hours, not minutes” engaging.
 The archive was finally getting the attention it deserves.

 And it is great data.
 Take a look at what you can do with it.
 (Warning: Set aside some time since you might get sucked into the world of SNL!)

-If you haven’t sucked up enough time exploring this great data, you can get the full experience with the SNL app and also see custom recommendations that tee up a series of sketches and let you swipe by them.
-It’s what the NBC folks called a mix of Tinder and Pandora … and it really is addictive.
+The full experience was available with an SNL app where you could also see custom recommendations that teed up a series of sketches and let you swipe by them.
+It’s what the NBC folks called a mix of Tinder and Pandora … and it really was addictive.

 Since then, semantics has spread to every part of media from better delivering semantics at BSI to creating context for tax and accounting at Wolters Kluwer … but those are also stories for another day!

 Sony Pictures Television – Building on integrating the data around the content, the team at Sony Pictures Television tackled the rights and availability data around its shows.
 This data controls what shows can be sold to partners in markets around the world.
 The explosion of digital media outlets has made understanding and being able to act on exactly what titles are available a mission-critical task … and one that is growing ever more complex.
 In his talk on the project, Robert Maxwell describes it as “taking slices from a pizza where the pizza is continually changing shape.”